zalando-stups/play-swagger/README.md

 - Unit tests for validating your service at the API boundary (managed).
 - Swagger path definitions onto skeletons for Play controller implementations (unmanaged).

-In the list above, "(managed)" means that the code is managed by activator or sbt.
+In the list above, "(managed)" means that the code is managed by sbt.
 The code is not controlled and altered by you, the programmer of the REST service.
 The plugin takes your Swagger API definition as the single source of truth and regenerates these code parts in a consistent manner.
 You'll instead be focusing on implementing the service business logic in an (unmanaged) Play controller class